 Effectiveness of Hybrid Strategies in Social Media Marketing

 Marketing on social media is about more than just brand identity.
-Now, lead generation, retention and customer service all take place on social media.
+Now, lead generation, retention, and customer service all take place on social media.
 Social is still the best place for growing brand awareness and connecting with customers, but with so much going on an organic strategy is insufficient for most brands in 2020.
 We’ll take a look at how you can hybridize paid and organic strategies to take social media by storm.

 Why Organic Strategies Are Struggling

-Organic social strategies have been at the heart of business’s relationships with social media for years.
+Organic social strategies have been at the heart of the business’s relationships with social media for years.
 Connecting with your customers on a free platform has always been a holy grail of marketing, and social platforms seemed to offer this service.
-However, recent changes to the way that posts are boosted by algorithms has seen diminishing returns on organic strategies.
+However, recent changes to the way that posts are boosted by algorithms have seen diminishing returns on organic strategies.
 That doesn’t mean that organic strategies are dead in the water, as we’ll see, but to maximize returns on your marketing investments you’re going to need to hybridize your strategy.
-Later in the article I’ll enumerate some tips for how organic strategies and paid social media marketing can work in harmony.
+Later in the article, I’ll enumerate some tips for how organic strategies and paid social media marketing can work in harmony.

 The Maintained Value Of Organic Strategies

 As noted, organic strategies are seeing diminishing returns on social media, but they are still a valuable component of any marketing strategy.
 Brands with a pre-existing social media presence can still leverage this, and it’s not too late for your business to develop this strategy.